 We have agreements with a number of credit card processors that transact customer deposits related to our cruise vacations.
 Certain of these agreements allow the credit card processors to request under certain circumstances that we provide a reserve fund in cash.
-Although the agreements vary, these requirements may generally be satisfied either through a withheld percentage of customer payments or providing cash funds directly to the card processor.
-As of February 28, 2021, we had \$629 million in reserve funds relating to our customer deposits to satisfy these requirements which are included within other assets.
+Although the agreements vary, these requirements may generally be satisfied either through a withheld percentage of customer payments or providing cash funds directly to the credit card processor.
+As of May 31, 2021 and November 30, 2020, we had \$939 million and \$423 million, respectively, in reserve funds relating to our customer deposits to satisfy these requirements which are included within other assets.
 We expect a portion of new customer deposits to be withheld under these agreements.
-Additionally, as of February 28, 2021, we placed \$172 million of cash collateral in escrow, of which \$142 million is included within prepaid expenses and other.
+Additionally, as of May 31, 2021 and November 30, 2020 we had \$166 million of cash collateral in escrow, of which \$136 million is included within prepaid expenses and other.